Need to know

 At the hotel

-Spa, tennis courts, boutique, concierge, DVD/film library for a fee, scooter and retro-style bikes for hire, WiFi throughout (for AU$9 an hour; AU$18 for 24 hours), valet parking.
-In rooms: flatscreen TV, radio, iPod dock, minibar, Nespresso coffee machine, WiFi and wired internet, Uspa toiletries, DIY lemonade kits.
+Spa, tennis courts, boutique, concierge, retro-style bikes for hire, free WiFi throughout, valet parking.
+In rooms: flatscreen TV, radio, iPod dock, minibar, Nespresso coffee machine, WiFi and wired internet, Kevin Murphy bath products, DIY lemonade kits.

 Our favourite rooms